-A Credit report that is used for employment background check purposes is not the same as a standard credit report.
-In short, this type of check takes place when a potential employer checks the credit history to see how an applicant handled debt in the past.
-The reason for this report is to aid in fact checking for your potential hire.
-This will furthermore help you to have all of the information available before bringing an employee into your business.
+A credit report that is used for employment background check purposes is similar to a personal report with some minor changes.
+In short, this type of check takes place when a potential employer checks the credit history of an applicant to see how they have handled debt in the past.
+A pre-employment credit report ensures that the applicant is responsible enough to work for your business and is not a financial burden.

 How Does an Employment Credit Report Work?

-Firstly, the information is received through an online connection with a National Credit Bureau.
-After this is done, the credit bureau will the verify the Social Security information through the data collected on the applicant.
-A Social Security Number Trace will specifically look at the histories of:
+First, the information is received through an online connection with a national credit bureau.
+After this is done, the credit bureau will the verify the social security information through the data collected on the applicant.
+The results will specifically look at histories of:

 - Collection items